BhawickJain/groceries/CONTRIBUTING.md

 This project has the `api` and `frontend` repositories as `git submodules` for easier setup and development.
 Use the following command to clone this repo and each of the services.

+You will notice that both submodules have an `@ <commit-SHA>` which is the `commit-SHA` that is set as the `HEAD` of the default branch (i.e. the latest commit).

+If the `git submodule` command is new, the following are some common commands that will be useful whilst contributing.

+__clone this project__
 ```bash
 $ git clone --recurse-submodules git@github.com:BhawickJain/groceries.git
 ```

-If the `git submodule` command is new, the following are some common commands that will be useful whilst contributing.

 __update submodules__
 You can go into each individual repo and merge new commits, however you can also use the `git submodule` command to do this.